River Kemp: Course

 The river is formed from two small unnamed streams that drain the area around Bishops Castle, the stream on the western side of the town rises near Bishops Moat and flows south-easterly in a well defined valley.
 The stream to the east rises on Lydham Heath near Lea and flows in a south-westerly direction to converge with the western stream to the east of Colebatch.
 The River Kemp begins at the confluence of these two streams.

-From this point the river then flows south, to reach the hamlet of Brockton, where it turns in a south-easterly direction to pass through the grounds on Walcot Hall, near Lydbury North.
+From this point the river then flows south, to reach the hamlet of Brockton, where it turns in a south-easterly direction to pass through the grounds of Walcot Hall, near Lydbury North.
 Here the river feeds the large lake known as Walcot Pool, which was allegedly constructed by French prisoners of war from the Napoleonic War.

 To the south of Walcot Park, it is crossed by the Shropshire Way and then passes through the village of Kempton, where there is a ford and footbridge.
 The river continues due south, until it reaches the Clun valley near Clunbury.
 It joins the larger river to the east of the village at Oaker near Aston on Clun.

 The total length of the Kemp is 17.3 km.
 The drainage basin for the river, which lies between that of the River Unk to the west, and that of the River Onny to the north, has a catchment area of 51 km2.